surniaulula/wpsso-rrssb/readme.txt

 	* Added a POT (Portable Object Template) file with translation strings in languages/wpsso-rrssb.pot.

 == Upgrade Notice ==

+= 1.1.3 =

+TBD - Minor update to settings layout for WPSSO version 3.19.0.

 = 1.1.2 =